Getting a Library Card

 In order to pick up a minor’s holds, you will need to do one of the following:

-- If an adult comes in to pick up a minor’s holds, without the minor present, the adult must be able to completely and correctly answer a series of questions to confirm the identity of the minor who the holds are for
+- If an adult comes in to pick up a minor’s holds, without the minor present, the adult must be able to completely and correctly answer a series of questions to confirm the identity of the minor who placed the hold request.

 - If only the minor is present, the minor must be able to completely and correctly answer a series of questions to confirm identity.